 - Trip Length: 2 days 1 night

 - Level: RELAXED

 - Price per Person: 45,000JPY (click HERE for indicative amounts in other currencies)

 - Ave.
 Temperature (High/Low) : Mar 13/3C (55/37F) May 22/12C (72/54F) Jul 28/20C (82/68F) Sep 26/18C (79/64F) Nov 16/6C (61/43F)

 - Minimum number of guests required for a guaranteed departure: 4

-After breakfast, we take a short walk to the Musashi-Mitake Shrine on the mountain’s summit (929 meters), which is believed to have been serving as a center of mountain worship for almost 2000 years.
-The shrine’s stunning main hall and other structures, along with many stone monuments and a 1000-year old sacred tree in the surroundings, create special and serene atmosphere.
-By mid-morning we take the cable car down and be back on the bike.
-We bike on Okutama Mukashi Michi, a beautiful road which was once used for trading between Ome and Kai province (current Yamanashi).
-It leads us through mountain trails (mostly paved, not hilly), passing by pastoral villages and suspension bridges along the way and offering magnificent natural scenery of surrounding mountains and river valleys.
-Riding on Okutama Mukashi Michi gives us a great insight into Japanese rural life of old days.
-We take a lunch break by Lake Okutama, and then enjoy smooth descent to the Okutama train station.
+After breakfast, we take a short walk to the Musashi-Mitake Shrine on the mountain’s summit (929 meters), which is believed to serve as a center of mountain worship for almost 2000 years.
+The shrine’s stunning main hall and other structures, along with many stone monuments and a 1000-year old sacred tree in the surroundings, create a memorable and serene atmosphere.
+By mid-morning, we take the cable car down and be back on the bike.
+We bike on Okutama Mukashi Michi, a beautiful road that was once used for trading between Ome and Kai province (current Yamanashi).
+It leads us onto mountain trails (mostly paved, not hilly) that pass by pastoral villages and suspension bridges along the way.
+The ride offers magnificent natural scenery of surrounding mountains and river valleys.
+Riding on Okutama Mukashi Michi gives us a great insight into the old days’ Japanese rural life.
+We take a lunch break by Lake Okutama and then enjoy a smooth descent to the Okutama train station.
 After collecting your baggage and a quick dip in an onsen (natural hot spring bath) nearby, the tour ends.
-You can catch a train back to the central Tokyo.
+You can catch a train back to central Tokyo.
 (Breakfast and lunch included)